NFuller721/bb8-libsql/README.md

 # r2d2-libsql
-A simple connection pooling manager for libsql
+A simple connection pooling manager for libsql using bb8.